Introduction

 An emergency brake is a separate brake system in a vehicle for use in case of failure of the regular (hydraulic or air) brakes and commonly used as a parking brake in automobiles.

-Regenerative brake is an energy recovery mechanism which slows a vehicle or object by converting its kinetic energy into a form which can be either used immediately or stored until needed.
+A Regenerative brake is an energy recovery mechanism which slows a vehicle or object by converting its kinetic energy into a form which can be either used immediately or stored until needed.
 This contrasts with conventional braking systems, where the excess kinetic energy is converted to unwanted and wasted heat by friction in the brakes.

 Stopping quickly and in an orderly manner is critical for the safety of a vehicle.
 Several electronic control systems aid in the safety of a vehicle.
 One of these is the Anti-lock brake system (ABS).
 ABS allows the vehicle to stop in the shortest distance by keeping friction between the tire and the road at the peak.